tomzx/blog.tomrochette.com-content/agi/books/brian-christian-algorithms-to-live-by-the-computer-science-of-human-decisions/article.md

 * An Upper Confidence Bound algorithm doesn't care which arm has performed the best so far; instead, it chooses the arm that could reasonably perform best in the future
 * Upper Confidence Bound algorithms implement a principle that has been dubbed "optimism in the face of uncertainty"
 	* By focusing on the best that an option could be, given the evidence obtained so far, these algorithms give a boost to possibilities we know less about

+### Explore...
+* Our intuitions about rationality are too often informed by exploitation rather than exploration
+* Over a lifetime, you're going to make a lot of decisions.
+It's actually rational to emphasize exploration - the new rather than the best, the exciting rather than the safe, the random rather than the considered - for many of those choices, particularly earlier in life

+### ...
+And Exploit
+* The elderly have few social relationships by choice
+	* The result of lifelong selection processes by which people strategically and adaptively cultivate their social networks to maximize social and emotional gains and minimize social and emotional risks
+* These differences in social preference are not about age as such - they're about where people perceive themselves to be on the interval relevant to their decision
+* What an explorer trades off for knowledge is pleasure

+## 3 Sorting
+### Making Order

 # See also